 This program addresses the minimum skill levels to enter the technical and exacting world of accountancy.
-With the basic knowledge of financial and managerial accounting, computerized accounting applications, accounting terminology, and the process and flow of accounting, an individual is ready for entry level positions in service, retail, and manufacturing businesses.
+With the basic knowledge of financial and managerial accounting, computerized accounting applications, tax compliance, auditing principles, accounting terminology, and the process and flow of accounting, an individual is ready for entry level positions in service, retail, and manufacturing businesses as well as tax preparation for individuals.

 Students completing the Accountancy program will be able to: